Bayreuth Festival

 The House that Wagner Built

 A theatre and festival created for a single composer: with unmatched acoustics, continuously re-worked productions, and the finest musicianship – every Wagnerian’s goal is to gather on the green hill.
-In 2024, Tristan und Isolde opens the Festival on July 25, directed by Thorleifur Örn Arnarsson, conducted by Semyon Bychkov, and starring Andreas Schager and Camilla Nylund.
-Two Ring cycles will be presented (July 28-Aug 2 and August 20-25), as well as Tannhäuser, Der fliegende Holländer, and Parsifal.
+In 2026, Beethoven’s Ninth Symphony opens the Festival on 25 July, followed by a new production Rienzi – to be performed in 2026 only and never again.
+Three Ring cycles will be presented, conducted by Christian Thielemann and deploying “artificial intelligence [to] create a constantly changing visual memory from 150 years of reception history on stage,” as well as Parsifal and Der fliegende Holländer.

 Bayreuth, Germany